Seattle neglected to collect $3.4M payment for affordable housing as two skyscrapers were built

 Officials have acknowledged the issues, adding a quality-control supervisor and working to install new project-tracking software — and there’s urgency in their efforts.

-The audit report comes as Mayor Ed Murray and the council move to amplify the existing program by upzoning more than two dozen neighborhoods in order to mandate contributions for affordable housing from developers across the city.
+The audit report comes as Mayor Ed Murray and the council roll out a new, streamlined program that involves upzoning more than two dozen neighborhoods in order to mandate contributions for affordable housing from developers across the city.

 “The $3.4 million is a headline grabber and an important thing,” O’Brien said in an interview.
 “But the story is broader than that.
 How do we move forward into this world where we’re going to have more developers contributing to affordable housing?”